yannelli/pocket-laravel/README.md

 This is an unofficial Laravel SDK for the [Pocket API](https://production.heypocketai.com).
 Access your recordings, transcripts, summaries, and action items with a clean, fluent interface.

+## Disclaimer

+This is an **unofficial** SDK for the Pocket API, developed and maintained by [Ryan Yannelli](https://ryanyannelli.com).
+It is not affiliated with, endorsed by, or officially connected to Pocket in any way.
+Use at your own risk.
+No warranties or guarantees are provided.

 ## Requirements

 - PHP 8.2 or higher